edgedb/edgedb/docs/stdlib/cfg.rst

   The main configuration object type.

   This type will have only one object instance.
-The ``cfg::Config`` object represents the sum total of the current EdgeDB configuration.
+The ``cfg::Config`` object represents the sum total of the current Gel configuration.
 It reflects the result of applying instance, branch, and session level configuration.
   Examining this object is the recommended way of determining the current configuration.